- Antique Satin

 - A twill weave cotton fabric made with different colored yarns in the warp and the weft.
 Due to the twill construction, one color predominates on the fabric surface.
 Suitable for pants, jackets and skirts.
 Pre-wash and dry 100% cotton denim at least twice to eliminate shrinkage and color bleeding.

-- A decorative weave, characterized by small figures, usually geometric, that are woven into the fabric structure.
+- A decorative weave, characterized by small figures, usually geometric, that are woven into the fabric structure for a slightly raised texture.

 - Dotted Swiss